Serios/VPT/README.md

 * schedules - Schedule times for diffrent lines comming to the stop.
 See bellow what kind of information this data contains.

 By setting `show_mode` property you can control what data is scraped/returned.
 Available options are:

 `all` - returns both live data and schedules

 `live` - returns only live data

 `schedule` - returns only schedule times

 #### Live data
 This contains:

 Vehicle type - Bus or Trolley

 Line number

-Next schedule time - at which the vehicle should be on the stop Vehicle delay - from the schedule time at which ariving to the stop Vehicle extras - like airconditioning, wheelcheer access, etc.
+Next schedule time - at which the vehicle should be on the stop

+Vehicle delay - from the schedule time at which ariving to the stop

+Vehicle extras - like airconditioning, wheelcheer access, etc.

-Minutes left = before vehicle arrival at the stop based on the delay from schedule, Distance of the vehicle - distance left to the bus stop.
+Minutes left = before vehicle arrival at the stop based on the delay from schedule,

+Distance of the vehicle - distance left to the bus stop.

 Showing live data will use `interval` option to scrape https://varnatraffic.com website each N seconds for data

 #### Schedule times
 This contains:

 Line number

 Next schedule times - The times (ahead from last scrape) at which the vehicles on this lines should be on the stop.

 Showing `schedule` only don't use `interval` option.
 Instead the data is scraped on predefined time intervals based on `max_schedule` option value.
-Thus reducing request to https://varnatraffic.com website to only a couple a day
+Thus reducing request to https://varnatraffic.com website to only a couple of times a day

 #### Limiting the number of lines for wich information is returned (both Live and Schedule)
 By default the sensor will return data for all the lines that are comming to the bus stop.
 If you don't want that, and need only data for some lines, to be returned, you can specify the line numbers.